PauliusMacernis/KnowledgeBase/kickstart/Symfony4.md

 # Cleaning cache
 - `rm -rf var/cache/dev/*`
 - `./bin/console cache:clear`
-(Symfony had a bug prior to v4.0.5 - it kept an old cache file after we copy the older file, like template file, on top of the existing one)
+(Symfony had a bug prior to v4.0.5 - it kept an old cache file after we copy the older file, like template file, on top of the existing one.
+Which means Symfony will not overwrite the cache automatically, need to manually run cache:clear.)
 - `./bin/console cache:warmup`